-Only nine per cent of the 6.3billion tonnes of plastic produced globally to date has ever been recycled, says #Noplasticwaste, a website dedicated to campaign to end the use of plastic.
+Only nine per cent of the 6.3billion tonnes of plastic produced globally to date has ever been recycled, says #Noplasticwaste, a website dedicated to the campaign to end the use of plastic.

 According to the website, plastic waste breaks down into micro and nano plastic and usually ends up in the oceans and seas.
 Recent studies have shown that plastic waste is a source of marine litter, and Nigeria ranks 6th in global plastic marine litter release.

 “There are as many as 51 trillion micro-plastic particles — 500 times more than the stars in our galaxy — in our oceans and seas.”
-It argues that, by 2025, there will be one tone of plastic for every three tone of fish.
+It argues that, by 2025, there will be one tone of plastic for every three tones of fish.

 Around the world, almost one million plastic bottles are purchased every minute, Reuters revealed in a report titled, drowning in plastic.

-It says plastic production has surged in the last 50 years, leading to widespread use of inexpensive disposable products that are having a devastating effect on the environment.
+It says plastic production has surged in the last 50 years, leading to the widespread use of inexpensive disposable products that are having a devastating effect on the environment.

 Images of plastic debris-strewn beaches and dead animals with stomachs full of plastic have sparked outrage, Reuters adds.